 Conclusion And Suggestion

 TRIPS is appropriate in-principle, yet its understanding may have life and demise ramifications for individuals from less developed nations.
 To whatever degree possible, the generics can come to the rescue.
-In the event that the same is disallowed by TRIPS, compulsory licensing under particular cluster of conditions may be of assistance.
-For example, Brazil has effectively utilized the same to pursue its National STD/AIDS Programme .
+In the event that the same is disallowed by TRIPS, compulsory licensing under a particular cluster of conditions may be of assistance.
+For example, Brazil has effectively utilized the same to pursue its National STD/AIDS Programme.
 It is agreeable that the WTO member countries must ‘reasonably’ make up for the patents exposed to compulsory licensing and the precedents show that anything that is more than zero is acceptable.
 To the extent parallel imports and price ceilings are involved, the lesser-developed countries might avail certain leverage however the equivalent can be banished for the rich nations.
-Indeed, even the patent holders can use differential pricing , that is lesser costs for developing nations with lesser per capita incomes and higher for the rich nations as opposed to having all inclusive uniform costs as there exists feeble correlation between wholesale prices and per capita income
+Indeed, even the patent holders can use differential pricing, that is lesser costs for developing nations with lesser per capita incomes and higher for the rich nations as opposed to having all-inclusive uniform costs as there exists feeble correlation between wholesale prices and per capita income

 In the present occasions, the issue isn’t just TRIPS, but rather the two-sided push for a considerably stricter TRIPS+.
 The effectively reasonable instrument that the developing countries might want to consider is of framing a veto-alliance against ceaseless tightening up of IP standards.
 Popular NGOs over the globe can advance in and help frame such collusion.
-The fact that such an alliance has actually brought the attention of members to access to medicines in the special session of TRIPS, thereby suggests that it is a realistically practical possibility.
+The fact that such an alliance has actually brought the attention of members to access to medicines in the special session of TRIPS, thereby suggests that it is a really practical possibility.
 Such a veto shall pose a challenge to the presently soaring limits of transnational activism by developed countries.
-If not done, the developing nations must be assured about them being picked-off by one of the extensively growing wave of US bilateralism.
+If not done, the developing nations must be assured about them being picked-off by one of the extensively growing waves of US bilateralism.

 Therefore, greater IPR may augment the competitive advantage of certain countries or companies, but they might not be in favor of developing countries, small producers, and even civil society in large.
 The developed countries’ double standards are much visible on the issue of IP protection and the same countries are largely using the system for using their deep pockets to hegemonize them in the markets and consolidate their positions.
 It must be ensured that the economically weaker countries do not succumb to the humongous pressure that the developed economies now exert upon them directly and indirectly.
 They must prioritize health and ensure cheaper access over aspects of trade using flexibilities in TRIPS to their advantage and while exerting due emphasis for their rights before bringing their domestic policies in-line with the international standards.